Return to Take Action!

 • Tenants should be allowed to make reasonable minor energy efficiency modifications to their rental properties with the landlord needing to give reasons for refusal (as is the case in the ACT).

-Energy Efficiency Minimum Standards are a key ask of the Power Together campaign.
+Energy Efficiency Minimum Standards are also a key ask of the Power Together campaign.

 Broader Rental Rights